StormdragonDesigns/Asus-E200HA-Linux-Post-Install-Script/README.md

+# The only file that has been changed is "e200ha_with_sound.sh"

+If there is enough interest, I will attempt to convert all the other packages to work with Arch and Manjaro.

+The changes only work if you are using systemd.

+**THIS SCRIPT ACCESSES AUR WITHOUT CONFIRMATION.
+PLEASE BE CAUTIOUS AND CHEcK THE SCRIPT AND AUR BEFORE PROCEEDING**

+I'm using this script for my own computer, so if there are any bugs I encounter, I will attempt to fix them myself.

+*Below is the original README*

 # Asus E200HA and X206HA Linux Post Install Script
 A Linux Post install script for The Asus E200HA, X206HA and other Intel Cherry Trail Devices.